gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgarticulation.md

 As soon as you change the {% include tooltip.html tooltip="JointType" text="joint type" %}, the interface will change dynamically.

-{% include image.html file="unity/unity_vg_articulation_full_0_11_0.png" alt="VG Articulation" caption="VG_Articulation dynamic interface after changing to REVOLUTE joint." %}
+{% include image.html file="unity/unity_vg_articulation_full_1_0_0.png" alt="VG Articulation" caption="VG_Articulation dynamic interface after changing to REVOLUTE joint." %}

 All the parameters are explained in detail in [object articulation](object_articulation.1.0.0.html#object-articulation).

 {% include multiple_script.html %}

-{% include callout.html content="If you add multiple VG_Articulation components to a game object, the first active component will be used to configure your initial object articulation." %}
+{% include callout.html content="If you add multiple VG_Articulation components to a game object, only one component can be active and will be used to configure the initial object articulation." %}

 {% include callout.html content="If only an inactive VG_Articulation component is added to a game object, the object will be registered to VirtualGrasp and included in the [baking process](unity_component_vgbakingclient.1.0.0.html#step-2-preparation), however its interactability is temporarily disabled (equivalent to [SetObjectSelectionWeight](virtualgrasp_unityapi.1.0.0.html#setobjectselectionweight) to 0)." %}